Rational1ty/mirror-encrypt/README.md

 Encrypt or decode messages using a grid of mirrors and a laser

-~~NOTE TO USER: This document contains detailed information about many aspects of the program and is NOT necessary to read in full.
-It is meant to be used as a quick reference to get a good idea of how to use the program or how to fix any problems that may occur.
-Feel free to read ONLY the short overview or list of commands before using the program; it's completely fine to just jump right in.~~

 **Overview:**
 - This program provides an interesting way to encrypt/decrypt messages using mirrors and LASER BEAMS!
-- It includes various ways to create your own unique sets of mirrors (mirror fields), load mirrors that you've already made, generate mirrors automatically, or save some of your favorite combinations
+- It includes various ways to create your own unique sets of mirrors (mirror fields), load fields that you've already made, generate mirrors automatically, or save some of your favorite combinations
 - The program also animates the process in real time, unless it is run in text-only mode (see commands for more info)
 - To run the program, double-click on the file "launcher.bat"